Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis: Methods

 \subsubsection{Governing equations}

 We employed a TPMS lattice structure as the internal geometry of the two-channel heat exchanger.
 By optimally distributing the isosurface threshold of the TPMS, we aim to control the flow priority of each fluid, thereby maximizing the overall heat-exchange performance.
-However, during the iterative optimization process, repeatedly reconstructing the detailed geometry of the lattice, where two fluids and solid walls coexist, and performing full thermal-fluid simulations would require prohibitively high computational costs.
-Therefore, in this study, to substantially reduce the computational burden, the lattice structure was treated macroscopically as a porous medium, and an approximate porous-flow theory based on the effective material properties was employed.